PrateekJayaPrakash/prateekjayaprakash.github.io/snake_sample_page.md

 1. Elastic links allow for an inbuild pneumatic buayancy controller where the buoyancy can be varied by pumping air into the flexible   links.
 2. Elastic links offer a wide range of applications in search and rescue operations.
 (Ability to access tight areas)

-An example of this buoyancy and shape control.
-[Buoyancy control](https://youtu.be/1sJJOY3BnEQ).Credit to Dr. Derek Paley and team at the CDCL lab, University of Maryland.
+[An example of this buoyancy and shape control](https://youtu.be/1sJJOY3BnEQ).Credit to Dr. Derek Paley and team at the CDCL lab, University of Maryland.

 ### 2. Assess assumptions on which statistical inference will be based